Q: WHAT IS AN INTRODUCTION SESSION?

-I like to schedule the first session as an Introduction Session.
-The Introduction Session functions as a “meet and greet” to make sure you feel comfortable with me and we make sure that counseling would be helpful to you.
+The first session is scheduled as an Introduction Session and free of charge.
+The Introduction Session is a “meet and greet” to make sure you feel comfortable with me and to make sure that I would be the right counselor to help you.

-If you feel comfortable and decide that you want to begin the counseling process, then you can schedule a Regular Session and complete the initial intake paperwork at that time, but there is no pressure or obligation.
+If you feel comfortable with me and decide that you want to begin the counseling process, then you can schedule a Regular Session and complete the initial intake paperwork at that time, but there is no pressure or obligation.

 No. Only medical doctors, nurse practitioners and physician assistants may prescribe medications.
-However, I can offer you a referral to a doctor for a medication evaluation, if necessary, and provide you a referral letter to assist in this process.
+However, I can offer you a referral letter to a doctor for a medication or medical evaluation and can assist in this process.

 Every person is unique and every person responds differently to counseling.
 Generally speaking, most people will begin to notice progress and/or symptom relief in approximately 6-12 sessions.